Goals & Passions

 In 2017, I was introduced to the outfit flatlay world and I took huge interest in it.
 I was inspired by many outfits and immediately thought it was time to give my own style a tune-up.
 I started @Dadstyle99 on Instagram and wanted to showcase some of my favorite pieces, put it together in an outfit using the flatlay approach and show it in a lifestyle photo.
 I even included my daughter in some of the photos which sparked many ideas and began to think of my own brand.
 What is my purpose?
 What can I offer and how can I be of value?
 That’s when I knew I needed to share my experiences and what I’ve learned to teach, mentor and or inspire dads to unlock the better version of themselves.

 Now I’m not an expert by any means but I feel that real life situations are sometimes the best lessons we can be put through.
 In return, you feel the greatest accomplishments when those walls have been broken through.
-My goal is to offer my guidance and support to assist other dads in getting through these lessons by sharing my own.
+My goal is to offer my guidance and support to assist other dads in getting through these lessons by sharing my own experiences.

 You will get style tips and ideas, overall men care tips, How-To’s, fatherhood learning moments, featured topics and reviews and maybe some Q&A’s.
 I always want to hear your thoughts or blogs you’d like for me to put together.
 Anything you’re interested in might be someone else’s interest, so please share.

 Thank you thus far for your support and I look forward to be a part of your journey to unlock your own “Dad Style”.